Reviewed by Abbie Jacobs, RN, BSN

 Brett Whaley spent five years working in Medical and Neurosurgical Intensive Care before receiving his Masters of Science in Nursing and certifying as an Acute Care Nurse Practitioner.
 Whaley says that the ACNP role allows him to display the extensive qualifications of nurse practitioners, especially in a critical care setting.

 Melinda Stephenson, Kingwood Medical Center’s CEO, explained the difference between how physicians and nurse practitioners generally approach their duties.
 “The physician typically uses a disease-based approach with a focus on diagnosing a problem and treating that problem.
-Nurse Practitioners use an approach that is nursing-based, focusing on the patient and his/her environment as a hole,” said Stephenson.
+Nurse Practitioners use an approach that is nursing-based, focusing on the patient and his/her environment as a whole,” said Stephenson.
 She added that nurse practitioners educate patients on ways to live a healthy life.

 The United States has recognized the nurse practitioner role for more than 50 years and there are an estimated 222,000 NP’s currently licensed.